hailingfang/documentation/file-format/file-layout-markup-language.rst

     } (dsp="the block is sagment, the sagment is 2 bits and 3 int")

-2. used when a complex sentence introduced.
+2. used when a complex statment introduced.

 For example::